-- 6.2 The rates charged as a cent amount in the Rand for the residential property as per paragraph 6.1 (a) of this Policy is the base rate and the rate charged to all other categories of properties are reflected as a ratio to the residential rate if so prescribed by Regulations promulgated in accordance with the MPRA. - The Municipality will be guided by the definition of "ratio" in the 6.3 MPRA and directed by Regulations pertaining to rate ratios as promulgated in terms of Section 19 of the MPRA and as applicable to the prescribed non-residential properties. - 6.4 For properties used for multiple purposes, the Municipality may apply the category of multiple use.
+- 6.2 The rates charged as a cent amount in the Rand for the residential property as per paragraph 6.1 (a) of this Policy is the base rate and the rate charged to all other categories of properties are reflected as a ratio to the residential rate if so, prescribed by Regulations promulgated in accordance with the MPRA. - 6.3 The Municipality will be guided by the definition of "ratio" in the MPRA and directed by Regulations pertaining to rate ratios as promulgated in terms of Section 19 of the MPRA and as applicable to the prescribed non-residential properties. - 6.4 For properties used for multiple purposes, the Municipality may apply the category of multiple use.
 For such properties, the Municipal Valuer will apportion a value to each distinct use and apply the appropriate category for billing at the applicable rate. - 6.5 For the purposes of determining a property's category, the Municipality will determine such as per Section 8 of the MPRA.
-It should be noted that the Municipality considers permitted use to be appropriate on vacant properties and that all other properties would be categorised according to the actual use of said property. - 6.6 Building Clause references Obligations pertaining to Building Clauses as per the development agreements or contracts will under the obligation or constraint of Section 19(1)(d) of MFMA not be administered as part of the valuation nor the rating processes.
+It should be noted that the Municipality considers permitted use to be appropriate on vacant properties and that all other properties would be categorised according to the actual use of said property.